UK - Nashville

-Day 11 - Mississippi (Nottoway)
+Day 12 - Mississippi (Nottoway)

-Experience living history as you explore the largest remaining antebellum mansion of the deep south.
+Experience living history as you explore the largest remaining antebellum mansion of the Deep South.

 Today is also free in this lively bohemian city - the birthplace of jazz.
 Visit the Jackson Square Katrina Museums, or take a ride on the famous St Charles Streetcar.
 In the evening, venture to Bourbon Street to sample Creole and Cajun cuisine in one of the many restaurants, or stop in a bar and listen to the live traditional jazz drifting along the street.

 New Orleans - In flight

 Transfer to the airport for your return flight to the UK.

 Upon arrival your Titan vehicle will be waiting for the journey home.